sksq96/dress-your-pet/robe.md

-dress the animal up in bath robe
+Fit a bathrobe to the animal as it is.
+Keep everything else same as original